Office Hours Spring 2015M/W 10:45-11:30am (G), 12:15-1:00pm (P), 4:00-4:30pm (P) & by appt.

 Professor Bertram’s areas of interest include sixteenth and seventeenth-century English literature and culture, Shakespeare, early modern studies, and critical theory.
-His most recent publications are “Shakespeare’s Measure for Measure and the Discourse of Husbandry” (Modern Philology 110:4, 2013)and “Falstaff’s Body, the Body Politic, and the Body of Trade” (Exemplaria 21:3, 2009).
+His most recent publications are “Webster’s Geometry; or, The Irreducible Duchess” (English Literature 1:1, 2014), “Shakespeare’s Measure for Measure and the Discourse of Husbandry” (Modern Philology 110:4, 2013), and “Falstaff’s Body, the Body Politic, and the Body of Trade” (Exemplaria 21:3, 2009).
 His first book, The Time is Out of Joint: Skepticism in Shakespeare’s England, appeared in 2004.
 He is currently working on a new book about war and ecology in early modern England.
 He has also published essays on postmodernism and politics.

 Early modern studies, Shakespeare, 16th & 17th c.
 English literature, critical theory, and cultural studies